saeed0920/Basic-files/Classic/readme.md

 6 step : Configure your template paths Add the paths to all of your template files in your tailwind.config.js file.

-7 step : Run the CLI tool to scan your template files for classes and build your CSS.
+7 step : Run the CLI tool to scan your template files for classes and build your CSS or just run "npm start" 8 lastStep : link main.css file in your html file
-! npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch

 ```

 gl💪